Comparing Symmetrized Determinant Neural Quantum States for the Hubbard Model: Results

 \subsection{$8 \times 4$ cylinder (OBC-PBC)}

 First, we consider an $8 \times 4$ lattice with open boundary conditions along the long side and periodic boundary conditions along the short side.

 To investigate the effect of the number of parameters in the wavefunction, we systematically increased the number of hidden fermions $\tilde N$ for the HFDS ansätze, the number of determinants for the JBf wavefunction and the number of encoder blocks for both architectures, as shown in~\Cref{fig:8x4_symms_and_params_compare}.
-Increasing the number of parameters by increasing the number of encoder blocks tends to improve the variational energy, although the improvement saturates at higher values.
-While increasing the number of hidden fermions in the HFDS also tends to improve variational energies, this is not necessarily the case for using a second determinant in the JBf, with the improvement in variational energy small compared to the cost in terms of number of parameters.
+Increasing the number of parameters by increasing the number of encoder blocks tends to improve the variational energy, although the improvement eventually saturates.
+While increasing the number of hidden fermions in the HFDS also tends to improve variational energies, this is not necessarily the case when using a second determinant in the JBf.
+The observed saturation at high parameter count can be attributed to the optimization landscape becoming more challenging to navigate, rendering the ansatz prone to getting trapped in poor local minima.
+This issue has already been observed and discussed in the setting of fermionic NQS \cite{loehr2025enhancing}.
 In what follows we fix $n_l = 2$, $\tilde N=18$ and use a single-determinant in the JBf.

 To investigate the accuracy gains of the symmetrization procedure, we also compare both symmetrized and unsymmetrized versions of the ansätze in~\Cref{fig:8x4_symms_and_params_compare}.
-The symmetrized wavefunctions are projected onto irreps of the space group and spin-parity group.
+The symmetrized wavefunctions are projected onto irreps of the space group and spin-parity group, such that $|G|=32$.
 Note that in the case of the Symm ViT-Ti, one can construct a wavefunction that is invariant with respect to the space group whilst only evaluating the network on the point group, whose order does not scale with the system size.
 For both the JBf and HFDS ansätze, we find that the lowest energy state corresponds to the same non-trivial irrep of the space group with momentum $k_y = \pi$.

-We find that symmetrized wavefunctions significantly outperform the non symmetrized ones in terms of energy, with the Symm-ViT achieving the lowest energy.
-This suggests that enforcing symmetry through output averaging, rather than by restricting the model's internal parameters offers a more expressive and accurate approach, consistent with findings in~\cite{reh2023}.
+We find that symmetrized wavefunctions significantly outperform the non symmetrized ones in terms of energy, with the Symm-ViT obtaining the best results.
+This suggests that enforcing symmetry through output averaging, rather than by restricting the model's internal parameters is more expressive, consistent with findings in~\cite{reh2023}.

+We also note that on this system, our methods do not outperform DMRG, our lowest energy being 0.4$\%$ higher than the DMRG energy.
+In our simulations, all wavefunctions required approximately the same number of steps to reach energy convergence ($\approx 5000$).
+Beyond the number of variational parameters and optimization steps, the performance and computational cost is impacted by the number of network evaluations per step, which is proportional to the number of Monte Carlo samples being used, and may increase with certain symmetrization strategies.